shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 Great tool when you want to translate your application into another language.

+For more information about translations, see [the separate article](/docs/introduction/translations.md).

 ## Customize Phing properties (paths etc.)
 You can customize any property defined in `build.xml` via configuration file `build/build.local.properties` (use `build/build.local.properties.dist` as a template).